zephyrproject-rtos/zephyr/doc/guides/pm/system.rst

 power state the system should transition to based on states defined by the platform and possible runtime :ref:`constraints<pm_constraints>`

-Information about states can be found in the device tree, see :zephyr_file:`dts/bindings/power/state.yaml`.
+More details on the states definition can be found in the :dtcompatible:`zephyr,power-state` binding documentation.

 Residency
 ---------

-The power management system enters the power state which offers the highest power savings, and with a minimum residency value (in device tree, see :zephyr_file:`dts/bindings/power/state.yaml`) less than or equal to the scheduled system idle time duration.
+The power management system enters the power state which offers the highest power savings, and with a minimum residency value (see :dtcompatible:`zephyr,power-state`) less than or equal to the scheduled system idle time duration.

 This policy also accounts for the time necessary to become active again.
 The core logic used by this policy to select the best power